Skip to main content

 Court clarifies when someone transitions from vehicle occupant to pedestrian status, impacting no-fault insurance coverage eligibility in New York.

 Understanding when someone transitions from being a vehicle occupant to a pedestrian is crucial in New York No-Fault Insurance Law.
 This distinction directly impacts insurance coverage eligibility and can determine whether someone receives benefits under Personal Injury Protection (PIP) coverage or must seek compensation elsewhere.
-The recent decision in J. Lawrence Constr.
+The decision in J. Lawrence Constr.
 Corp. v Republic Franklin Ins.
 Co. provides important clarity on this complex coverage issue that frequently arises in no-fault insurance disputes.

 The case involves analyzing the specific circumstances under which a person’s connection to a vehicle is “severed,” transforming their legal status from occupant to pedestrian.
-This determination affects not only coverage availability but also the applicable legal standards for recovery.
+This determination requires examining the purpose and duration of the person’s departure from the vehicle, their location relative to the vehicle, and whether they remained “vehicle-oriented” during their absence.
 As we’ve seen in other coverage determination cases, the courts apply strict standards when evaluating these threshold questions that can make or break an insurance claim.

 J. Lawrence Constr.
 Corp. v Republic Franklin Ins.
 Co., 2016 NY Slip Op 08349 (2d Dept. 2016)